pmbot-io/pmbot-docs/src/data/docs/15-ci-providers/01-gitlab-ci.md

 ## Repo Setup

-You'll need to update in your `.gitlab-ci.yml`.
+1. Activate the repo in Pmbot UI
+2. Update in your `.gitlab-ci.yml`.
 Here is an example for updating Npm dependencies:

 <div class="code-group" data-props='{ "lineNumbers": [true], "labels": [".gitlab-ci.yml"] }'>